Applelo/SwitchSD2Vita/README.md

 # Switch SD2Vita
-Switch SD memory between ux0 and uma0 memory easily!
+### Switch SD memory between ux0: and uma0: memory easily!

+The homebrew simplify the SD2Vita setup.
+You can install your SD like ux0: memory or uma0:.
+You must reboot your console after.

 ## Build
 Install **VitaSDK** with [**VDPM**](https://github.com/vitasdk/vdpm) and run the followed commands :